Pull to Refresh

 07Hunt Forecast — free fused score vs Elite-only forecast

 onX now ships a Deer Movement Forecast — but like the trail-cam tools, it's an Elite feature.
-On Basic and Premium, you get wind, weather, and sunrise/sunset as raw inputs, and the synthesis is mental: you decide whether a falling barometer plus a north wind inside a major solunar window adds up to a hunt-worthy morning.
+On Premium or unsubscribed, you get wind, weather, and sunrise/sunset as raw inputs, and the synthesis is mental: you decide whether a falling barometer plus a north wind inside a major solunar window adds up to a hunt-worthy morning.

 Trail Pro Intel runs that synthesis for you on the free plan.
 Each upcoming day gets a 0–100 score that combines solunar major and minor windows, moon phase, barometric pressure trends, temperature swings, and wind at your saved stand locations.
-Free users see a 3-day outlook; Pro extends it to 7 and 10 days.
+Free users see a 3-day outlook and a 3-day solunar and moon guide; Pro extends the forecast to 7 and 10 days and opens the full solunar calendar.
 It doesn't replace your judgment — it surfaces the days actually worth burning a vacation morning on, before the season slips away.

 08Field Notes and the Gear Locker